-The guitar is Trilk's primary instrument but he may also be known for his bass guitar work with “The Golden Gods”, a rock & roll power trio that was based out of the San Francisco Bay Area.
-Their CD “The Thorny Crown of Rock & Roll” gained a bit of notoriety in the mid 2000’s.
-Their music has been featured on MTV’s “Homewreckers” & “Fast Inc.”, Tony Hawk’s video game “Downhill Jam”, a Vans commercial, the movie “The Waitress” and most recently Showtime’s “Shameless”.
+Dan Trilk picked up music early in his hometown of Norwalk Iowa and began playing guitar at the age of nine.
+His musical career has encompassed a wide breadth of genres including “The Golden Gods”, a rock & roll power trio that was based out of the San Francisco Bay Area in the mid-2000’s.
+Their album “The Thorny Crown of Rock & Roll” gained notoriety and prompted an extensive West Coast tour and opening dates for the likes of Sammy Hagar and Fu Man Chu.
+Their music has been featured on MTV’s “Homewrecker” & “Fast Inc.”, Tony Hawk’s video game “Downhill Jam”, a Vans commercial, the movie “The Waitress” and most recently Showtime’s “Shameless”.